 - Don’t show hidden files, folders, or drives

 - Show hidden files, folders, or drives

 To show hidden files in Windows Ten you need to select the option “Show hidden files, folders, or drivers.”
 After that, click Apply and OK.

 Now if you head back to the folder, you will notice that all the hidden files and folders are visible.

 Alternatively, you can also search File Explorer Options in the start menu search bar to open the same window.
 Here, switch to the View tab for getting the same options.

 Bonus: The same method also works on an earlier version of Windows like Windows 7, Windows 8 and Windows 8.1.

 Check YouTube Tutorial:

-I hope you find this article on How to Show Hidden Files in Windows 10 useful.
+We hope you find this article on How to Show Hidden Files in Windows 10 useful.
 Let me know your thoughts in the comments.